tpoisot/ScientificComputingForTheRestOfUs/content/capstones/genetic_algorithm.md

-The first thing we need to decide is the initial state of our population; in this case, we will draw a random string of characters (and to simplify our task, we will use a reduced subset of all possible characters):
+The first thing we need to decide is the initial state of our population; in this case, we will draw a random string of characters.
+To simplify our task, we will use a reduced subset of all possible characters).
+We could make our

 ````julia
 using StatsBase